ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 >Note: most of this content requires additional modifications by the end user to the game in order to fully use these features.
 >
 - Added an option to enable support for APC and buzzard and all their abilities in IV and TLAD
-- Added an DSR1, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute in IV, TLAD and TBoGT
+- Added an DSR1, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute and some other episodic weapons' abilities in IV, TLAD and TBoGT
-- Added an option to enable explosive rounds on annihilator
+- Added an option to enable explosive rounds on annihilator, requires episodic weapons
-- Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats
+- Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats, requires related episodic files
 - Added an option to raise height limit for helicopters in base game and TLAD to match TBOGT
-- Added an option to give P90 and AA12 to SWAT and FIB and M249 to police in helicopters
+- Added an option to give P90 and AA12 to SWAT and FIB and M249 to police in helicopters, requires episodic weapons
-- Added an option to disable SCO signature check
+- Added an option to disable SCO signature check, make game can use any episodic SCO on all episodes

 ### Misc

-- Restored timecycles from consoles with improved auto exposure and fixed missing moon in some weathers
+- Restored timecycles from consoles with improved auto exposure and fixed missing moon at night in "Sunny" weather
+- restored console timecyc gamma bump
 - Fixed glass shards lacking colors
 - Added an option to restore the auto exposure effect from consoles
 - Restored environment reflection intensity from consoles
 - Added an option to restore the more reflective cars from consoles
 - Fixed incorrect water and post processing noise tiling on quality levels other than medium
 - Added an option to display NPC's health on the reticle when playing with keyboard and mouse
+- Crosshair will appear in the first person view on Annihilator and Buzzard when playing with controller
+- Pressing radar zoom out button now will make it stay zoomed out for a few seconds, and added an option to allow to custom zoom delay time
+- Fixed radio reset after cutscene
+- Workaround for lights & motion blur flicker intermittently when player is drunk
+- Fixed helicopter searchlights flicker violently when more than one helicopter is present
-- Fixed camera stuttering while sprinting and turning with a controller
+- Fixed camera stuttering while sprinting, turning and swimming with a controller
+- Fixed helicopter pitch up anim
 - Fixed black rain droplets and missing refraction
 - Improved phone screen resolution
 - Fixed offset mirrors